-1. Discipline-Based and Integrative Methods: The school employs a combination of discipline-based and integrative instructional methods.
-This approach likely ensures that students receive a solid grounding in individual subjects while also understanding how these subjects interconnect, fostering a holistic understanding of knowledge.

-- 2. Primary and Intermediate Levels: In these levels, the emphasis is on the development of fundamental intellectual skills.
+- 1. Discipline-Based and Integrative Methods: The school employs a combination of discipline-based and integrative instructional methods.
+This approach likely ensures that students receive a solid grounding in individual subjects while also understanding how these subjects interconnect, fostering a holistic understanding of knowledge. - 2.
+Primary and Intermediate Levels: In these levels, the emphasis is on the development of fundamental intellectual skills.
 This foundational focus is crucial as it forms the basis for more advanced learning in higher grades. - 3.
 High School Emphasis on 4Cs: In high school, the curriculum emphasizes the 4Cs: Critical Thinking, Communication, Collaboration, and Creativity.
 These skills are recognized as essential for success in the 21st century and are integrated into the educational approach, ensuring that students develop these vital skills. - 4.
+Relevant, Enriched, and Learner-Centered Curriculum: The school's commitment to providing a relevant, enriched, and learner-centered curriculum reflects an awareness of the evolving needs of the modern learner.
+This approach likely involves adapting teaching methods and content to engage students effectively and cater to diverse learning styles. - 5.
 Senior High School Focus on Research and Specialized Tracks: Senior High School marks a pivotal point in a student's education.
 PAREF Southcrest focuses on research skills at this stage, preparing students for academic and professional pursuits.
-Additionally, offering specialized tracks under the Academic Track (Accountancy, Business and Management, Science, Technology, Engineering, Mathematics, and General Academic Strand) provides students with the opportunity to tailor their education to their specific interests and career goals. - 5.
-Relevant, Enriched, and Learner-Centered Curriculum: The school's commitment to providing a relevant, enriched, and learner-centered curriculum reflects an awareness of the evolving needs of the modern learner.
-This approach likely involves adapting teaching methods and content to engage students effectively and cater to diverse learning styles. - 6.
+Additionally, offering specialized tracks under the Academic Track (Accountancy, Business and Management, Science, Technology, Engineering, Mathematics, and STEAbM) provides students with the opportunity to tailor their education to their specific interests and career goals. - 6.
 The PAREF-Canadian Dual Diploma Program: A unique educational opportunity that allows students to earn both a Canadian high school diploma and a Philippine diploma, providing them with a strong foundation for future academic pursuits.
-This is a partnership between Rosedale Global High School, an educational provider of the Ontario Secondary School Diploma and PAREF Southcrest School, Inc.
+This is a partnership between Rosedale Global High School, an educational provider of the Ontario Secondary School Diploma and PAREF Southerest School, Inc. - 7.
+American Diploma Pathway: A distinctive academic track that enables students to earn both an American high school diploma and a Philippine diploma, equipping them with global competencies and broader university options.
+This program is offered in partnership between PAREF Southcrest School, Inc. and an accredited U.S.-based educational provider.